bachoreczm/java8-js-test-driver/README.md

 ##Usage

-Call the 'runtestsAndGetErrors()' function of the 'JsTester' class (jstester package).
+Call the 'runTestsAndGetErrors()' function of the 'JsTester' class (jstester package).

 Your js files must be on the classpath (e.g. in the resources folder).